mlafeldt/launchdarkly-dynamo-store/README.md

 # Write your LaunchDarkly SDK key to the AWS Parameter Store.
 The service uses
 # this key to talk to the LaunchDarkly API, but really any client might use it.
-$ aws ssm put-parameter --name /launchdarkly/staging/sdkkey --value $SDK_KEY --type SecureString
+$ aws ssm put-parameter --name /launchdarkly/staging/sdkkey --value $SDK_KEY --type SecureString --overwrite

 # Deploy a service that handles feature flags for the staging environment
 $ make deploy ENV=staging